patarapolw/anki-guide/README.md

 - [Some thought on syncing](/sync-size.md)
 - [Tips](/tips)

+## Hoped-to-have features

+### Individual card-specific overrides

+Wouldn't it be nice if some cards can have a special front side or back side?

+### Card Fields

+Templating might be easier this way, similar to individual card-specific overrides.

 ## Alternatives

 Admittedly, I tried to create [Rep2recall](https://github.com/rep2recall/rep2recall), which uses not only a fully online database (no syncing problems), but also utilizes Handlebars templating language, which is probably more powerful than [mustache-ish templating](/html-js-css-support.md#templating) used in Anki (where I can't totally replicate as well).
 A goal of the project was to allow programmatic manipulation as well.